 The exception process typically involves the Subject Matter Expert, unit IT Director, or IT Service Owner, and Administrative or Academic Senior Leadership.

-- The IT Director or IT Service Owner submits an on-line Exception Request form to identify the Data Security Classification and Security Level of the IT asset involved and the required control.
+- The IT Director or IT Service Owner submits an Exception Request form to identify the Data Security Classification, Security Level and business need for the IT asset involved and the required control.

 - University Information Security (UIS) works with unit or service participants and other stakeholders as needed (e.g. data owners or compliance officers) to identify and document compensating controls.